stepchowfun/docuum/README.md

 Installation consists of two steps:

 1. Installing the binary
-2. Configuring your operating system to run the binary as a service
+2. Configuring your operating system to run the binary as a daemon

 ### Installing the binary